RedisLabs/redislabs-docs/content/ri/using-redisinsight/troubleshooting.md

 RedisInsight should work fine behind a reverse proxy like Nginx for most use-cases.
 There are a couple of things to keep in mind:
-- Since some requests can be long-running, we recommend that the **request timeout is set to over 30 seconds**.
+- Since some requests can be long-running, we recommend that the **request timeout is set to over 30 seconds** on the reverse proxy.
 - Using path-rewriting, i.e, hosting RedisInsight behind a prefix path is not supported at this time.